devdanielsun/pollor/README.md

 1. `npm i`
 2. `npm run dev`

+## Start with Docker containers

+Yet to be implemented...

 ---

 If that doesn't start up the backend and frontend, please take a look in: